openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and Ceph-OSD storage
     2. Enable and configure Contrail plugin
-    3. Add some controller, compute and Ceph-OSD nodes
+    3. Enable dedicated analytics DB
+    4. Add 3 nodes with "controller" + "ceph-osd" roles
+    5. Add 2 nodes with "compute" + "ceph-osd" roles
-    4. Add a node with all contrail roles
+    6. Add a node with all contrail roles
-    5. Deploy cluster
-    6. Run OSTF tests
+    7. Deploy cluster and run OSTF tests
-    7. Check Controller and Contrail nodes status
     8. Add a node with all contrail roles
-    9. Deploy changes
+    9. Deploy changes and run OSTF tests
-    10. Run OSTF tests
-    11. Check Controller and Contrail nodes status

 Expected results